MicrosoftDocs/sql-docs/docs/t-sql/statements/create-remote-table-as-select-parallel-data-warehouse.md

 # CREATE REMOTE TABLE AS SELECT (Parallel Data Warehouse)
 [!INCLUDE [pdw](../../includes/applies-to-version/pdw.md)]

-  Selects data from a [!INCLUDE [ssPDW](../../includes/sspdw-md.md)] database and copies that data to a new table in a SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] database on a remote server. [!INCLUDE [ssPDW](../../includes/sspdw-md.md)] uses the appliance, with all the benefits of MPP query processing, to select the data for the remote copy.
-Use this for scenarios that require [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] functionality.
+  Selects data from a [!INCLUDE [ssPDW](../../includes/sspdw-md.md)] database and copies that data to a new table in an SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] database on a remote server. [!INCLUDE [ssPDW](../../includes/sspdw-md.md)] uses the appliance, with all the benefits of MPP query processing, to select the data for the remote copy.
+Use `CREATE REMOTE TABLE AS SELECT` for scenarios that require [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] functionality.

  To configure the remote server, see [Remote Table Copy](../../analytics-platform-system/remote-table-copy.md).